Monuments of Kosovo: Urban traditional houses

 House of the Kirajtani Family is the house of Shemsedin Kirajtani, a protected building by the Institute for Protection of Monuments in Prizren.
 It is located in the city center, accurately in Sub-Zone 1 of the Protected Historic Zone of Prizren.
 It was built in the 19th century, while in 1970 a new annex on the north-west side was added.
 In the house's lovely yard is also found the stable.
 This civic building with local attributes lays in a basement, ground floor and an unfinished first floor.
 Its foundations are made of stone and mortar, while the walls of clay with mud joints.
 Roof has a wooden construction and is covered by concave clay tiles.
 The interior elements as the windows, ceilings, stairs, and cupboards are also made of wood.
 Ceilings of the house are highly decorated.
 Its front façade is symmetrical with traditional features.
 Rooms on the first floor look like a large dormer in the roof, which makes the house unique.

 House of Qyse Family is located in the eastern part of the city center, in the Protected Zone 1 of Prizren.
 It was built in 1830 and renovated in 1996 to fulfill the family needs.
 Traditional architecture and documentation methodologies.
-Nearby the Marash Park and Bistrica River are found.
+Nearby the Marash Park and Lumbardhi i Prizrenit river are found.
 The house is oriented towards the river, and lies just under a cliff above which dominates the Fortress of Prizren.
 The street in front of the house was paved with cobble stones (kalldërm) till 2003, when they were replaced with concrete slabs.
 Qyse House lies in two stories.
 The ground floor at the beginning had only one a room and a small corridor.
 Later were added two rooms and a bathroom.
 The first floor had an irregularly shaped hall, a living room with bathroom (hamamxhik), stove, toilet and changing space.
 After the renovation, it has the hall, two bedrooms, storage, and two bathrooms.
 Its main construction material of the basement and walls is stone.
 Walls are filled with a mixture of clay and wood (qerpiq) for its isolation properties.
 The floor and upper gallery are made of wood.
 Roof is constructed with wooden truss and covered with clay tiles.
 Just above the facades, two layers of the roof are made of stone tiles, used for their self-weight.
 The front façade is composed by the gallery, roof eaves and large symmetrical windows of the first floor.

 House of Musa Shehzade was built at the end of 18th and beginning of the 19th century in Prizren.
 It was used as a residential house till 1980.
 It has not been in use till 2012 when it was restored and turned into Ethnological Museum.
 It is a monument under permanent protection.